project-codeflare/appwrapper/README.md

 [![License](https://img.shields.io/badge/license-Apache--2.0-blue.svg)](http://www.apache.org/licenses/LICENSE-2.0)
 [![Continuous Integration](https://github.com/project-codeflare/appwrapper/actions/workflows/CI.yaml/badge.svg)](https://github.com/project-codeflare/appwrapper/actions/workflows/CI.yaml)

-An AppWrapper contains a collection of Kubernetes resources than can be jointly queued and admitted for execution using [Kueue](https://kueue.sigs.k8s.io).
-AppWrappers provide a flexible and workload-agnostic mechanism for enabling Kueue to manage a group of Kubernetes resources as a single logical unit without requiring any Kueue-specific support by the controllers of those resources.
-If some of the contained resources are Kueue-enabled, the AppWrapper controller ensures that the admission by Kueue of the parent AppWrapper will be propagated appropriately.
+An AppWrapper contains a collection of Kubernetes resources that a user desires to manage as a single logical workload.
+AppWrappers are designed to smoothly interoperate with [Kueue](https://kueue.sigs.k8s.io).
+They provide a flexible and workload-agnostic mechanism for enabling Kueue to manage a group of Kubernetes resources as a single logical unit without requiring any Kueue-specific support by the controllers of those resources.
+If the operators for some of the contained resources are Kueue-aware, the AppWrapper operator ensures that when Kueue admits an AppWrapper for execution, all of the necessary information will be propagated to cause the child's Kueue-enabled operator to admit it as well.

 ## Description